DKenefake/BF/README.md

 - [x] A IR code generator for BF with some optimization passes
 - [x] A Virtual Machine to run on the IR we generated
 - [x] A REPL for BF, to run interactively in the command line
-- [x] A (com/trans)piler to convert BF into another language or run natively
+- [x] A transpiler to convert BF into C

 ### Tools